The Departments of Student Affairs

 Student Housing Services provides residenceand services for over 5,000 students, including 2 locations for students with families.
 Student Housing aims to promote students' personal and academic success by creating communities that are staffed by teams who respond to student needs.
 Visit SHS' website.

-The Department of Student Experience believes the journey is the reward.
-Programs, services, advising and support activities span the co-curriculum, the classroom, and the community-at-large to help students explore their leadership capacity, optimize opportunities to learn through experience, develop their civic identity, and navigate the many transitions they experience at university and beyond.
-Student Experience is comprised of: Aboriginal Resource Centre; Centre for New Students; Community Engagement and Global Citizenship; Off Campus Living and Office of Intercultural Affairs.
-Visit StudentExperience's website.
+The Department of Student Experience cultivates learning and experiences that have a lasting and transformative impact on students and communities.
+Programs, services, advising, and support activities span the co-curricular and the community-at-large to help students explore their leadership capacity, optimize opportunities to learn through experience, develop their civic identity, and navigate the many transitions they experience at university and beyond.
+Student Experience is comprised of the Cultural Diversity Office, Multi-Faith Programs, Sexual and Gender Diversity, the Indigenous Student Centre, International Student Experience, Student Engagement and Leadership, and Neighbourhood Relations and Off-Campus Living.
+Visit StudentExperience's website

 Student Wellness Services is a comprehensive Department that provides the following services to students:

 Student Health Services provides comprehensive health care to students and their immediate families.
 Most services are covered by the Student Health Plan.
-The Clinic is open weekdays by appointment and by walk-in from 8:30 a.m. to 4:00 p.m.
-Located on the Main Level of the Powell Building.
+The Clinic is open weekdays for booked and same-day appointments, by calling 519-824-4120 extension 52131.
+Located on Level 1 of the J.T.
+Powell Building.

-Health & Performance Centre offers a wide range of diagnostic, rehabilitation and health promotion services, including physiotherapy, massage therapy, chiropractic and sports medicine.
-Most services are covered by the Student Health Plan.
-Located on the Level 2 of the Powell Building.
+Health & Performance Centre offers a wide range of diagnostic, rehabilitation and health promotion services, including physiotherapy, massage therapy, chiropractic, sports medicine, pedorthics, nutrition, and naturopathic medicine.
+Many services have coverage through the Student Health Plan.
+Located on Level 2 of the J.T.
+Powell Building.

 The six departments of Student Affairs report to the Vice-Provost (Student Affairs), and the office assists with carrying out the priorities and responsibilities of the Division and of the University.